ccollicutt/swiftacular/README.md

 * Vagrant and Virtualbox
 * Enough resources on your computer to run seven vms

+## Virtual machines created

+Seven Vagrant-based virtual machines (vms) are used for this playbook:

+* package_cache - One apt-cacher-ng server so that you don't have to download packages from the Internet over and over again, only once
+* authentication - One Keystone server for authentication
+* lbssl - One SSL termination server that will be used to proxy connections to the Swift Proxy server
+* swift-proxy - One Swift proxy server
+* swift-storage - Three Swift storage nodes

-## Networking
+## Networks used

-Each vm will have four networks (techinically five including the Vagrant network):
+Each vm will have four networks (techinically five including the Vagrant network).
+In a real production system every server would not need to be attached to every network, and in fact you would want to avoid that.
+In this case, they are all attached to every network.

+* eth0 - Vagrant
-* 192.168.100.0/24 - The "public" network that users would connect to
+* eth1 - 192.168.100.0/24 - The "public" network that users would connect to
-* 10.0.10.0/24 - This is the network between the SSL terminator and the Swift Proxy
+* eth2 - 10.0.10.0/24 - This is the network between the SSL terminator and the Swift Proxy
-* 10.0.20.0/24 - The local Swift internal network
+* eth3 - 10.0.20.0/24 - The local Swift internal network
-* 10.0.30.0/24 - The replication network which is a feature of OpenStack Swift starting with the Havana release
+* eth4 - 10.0.30.0/24 - The replication network which is a feature of OpenStack Swift starting with the Havana release

 ## A note about self-signed certificates